Home » Resources » Madera Community College’s Million Dollar Vision

 Dr. Pam Cox-Otto: You’ve made them go viral.
 I hear you.

-Shauna Davis: We see a lot of times the community colleges, they’ll say, “We’re our best kept secret.”
+Shauna Davis: We see a lot of times, the community colleges, they’ll say, “We’re a best-kept secret.”
 And we’re like, “You shouldn’t be a secret.
 We don’t want you to be a secret.
 People should know who you’re and want to be a part of that and be proud of that.”
 So I just wanted to point that out because that was something else.
 There wasn’t a dry eye at Lumina Foundation when we received that video.
 We weren’t expecting it.
 We’d never seen anything like that.
 It was exciting.
 So I’m going to go watch it for 2,000,047 times as soon as we’re done.

 Dr. Pam Cox-Otto: Well, I’d love to have you back in the spring, all of you, to talk about where you are, what’s happening.
 And it’s not about the things as much as where you think you are in your transformational process.
 You’re making a major shift and I’d love to catch up with you then if that’s all right with all of you.